Code-Institute-Submissions/rafaljanos-the-monkees/README.md

 My aim in the design was to easy access and navigate to desired information on the site.

 For users, I was aiming to outline general information about the bands history its members.
-On the home page I gave users opportunity to download mobile app to have acces to latest news and informatio if they like.
+On the home page I gave users opportunity to download mobile app to have access to latest news and information if they like.
-There is a gallery page to give them a glimps of how the band looked when they started and also how they look now.
+There is a gallery page to give them a glimpse of how the band looked when they started and also how they look now.
 They can find tracks and video clip to check out their music.
-And for those who wish to see them live a page with upcomming concerts and gigs which include addresses and dates.
-And on the last page I`m giving users chance to contact bands management team if they wish to organise a gig.
+And for those who wish to see them live a page with upcoming concerts and gigs which include addresses and dates.
+And on the last page I`m giving users chance to contact bands management team if they wish to organize a gig.
 From every page there is an access to bands Tweeter, Facebook and YouTube account.

 ## Technologies